History of Oneil Cruz in Timeline

 Oneil Cruz started the 2017 season with the Great Lakes Loons.

-In 2018, Oneil Cruz played for the West Virginia Power, batting .286 with 14 home runs and 56 RBIs in 103 games, earning South Atlantic League All-Star honors.
+In 2018, Oneil Cruz played for the West Virginia Power, achieving a .286 batting average with 14 home runs and 56 RBIs in 103 games, and was named a South Atlantic League All-Star.

-In 2019, Cruz began at High-A with the Bradenton Marauders, suffered a foot fracture on April 27, was assigned to the Gulf Coast League Pirates on June 24 after recovery, and promoted to Double-A Altoona Curve on July 28, hitting .298 across the three teams.
+In 2019, Oneil Cruz began the season with the Bradenton Marauders but suffered a right foot fracture on April 27.
+After recovering, he was assigned to the Gulf Coast League Pirates on June 24 and later promoted to the Altoona Curve on July 28, finishing the season with a .298 average across the three teams.

 September 22, 2020: Vehicle Accident

 On September 22, 2020, Oneil Cruz was involved in a deadly vehicle crash in the Dominican Republic that resulted in three fatalities.
-Cruz survived without serious injury when his Jeep collided with a motorcycle.
+He survived the accident without serious injury.

 2020: Season Cancellation

-In 2020, Oneil Cruz did not play in a game due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+In 2020, Oneil Cruz did not play in any games due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

-On October 2, 2021, Oneil Cruz was promoted to the active roster for the first time, marking his MLB debut.
+On October 2, 2021, Oneil Cruz was promoted to the active roster for the first time to make his MLB debut.

 2021: MLB Debut